A building in the Chernobyl Nuclear Exclusion Zone

 The sign at the entrance to Pripyat.

-Visiting Chernobyl is probably one of the most amazing travel experiences I’ve had.
-I would highly recommend seeing what it’s like for yourself.
+Overall, the tour of the Chernobyl Nuclear Exclusion Zone is probably one of the most amazing travel experiences I’ve had.
+It was surreal, powerful and soberingโ€”a window into the immediate human cost of the Chernobyl tragedy.
+As someone fascinated with abandoned places, it lived up to all the expectations I had and then some.
+Once things return to normal in Ukraine, I would highly recommend seeing what it’s like for yourself.
 Pair it with a trip to Kyiv, a city with a lot of surprises and wonderful people.

 Leave a Comment